-Unlike animals, which only digest proteins, carbohydrates and fats, microorganisms also feed on a variety of other organic compounds.
+Unlike animals, which only digest proteins, carbohydrates, and fats, microorganisms also feed on a variety of other organic compounds.
 Even natural gas does not stop them.
 Researchers from Bremen have now discovered a microbe in the deep sea that eats ethane, which, with a share of up to 15%, is the second most common component of natural gas.

 Life in the extreme

-The research group led by Gunter Wegener from the Max Planck Institute for Marine Microbiology, in cooperation with researchers from other institutes, discovered the previously unknown microbe in the seafloor of the Guaymas Basin at a water depth of 2000 meters in the Gulf of California.
+The research group led by Gunter Wegener from the Max Planck Institute for Marine Microbiology, in cooperation with researchers from other institutes, discovered the previously unknown microbe in the seafloor of the Guaymas Basin at a water depth of 2,000 meters (6,600 feet) in the Gulf of California.
 “The Guaymas Basin is a natural laboratory teeming with new species,” Wegener said.
 “Responsible for this extraordinary diversity are hot fluids gushing out of the seafloor, which attract many different species.
 Already today, we have discovered many organisms in this habitat.”

 Degrading natural gas in teamwork